 Generate From Usage

 This feature greatly improves Visual Studio support for test-driven development (TDD).
+However, it is useful even if you don’t use TDD at all.

 Visual Studio 2010 is here!
 And of course this means that C# 4.0 is also here.
 Let’s do a quick review of the new language features added in this release.